Hacker0x01/docs.hackerone.com/docs/hackers/signal-and-impact.md

 ### Calculation Example
 ![signal-impact-1](./images/signal-impact-1.png)

-Alice and Bob have the exact same amount of Reputation (241).
-But Alice has a higher Signal (4.12 > 1.35), indicating a better track record of submitting valid reports.
+Alice and Bob have the exact same amount of Reputation (241 points).
+But Alice has a higher Signal (4.12 > 1.35), which indicates having a better track record of submitting valid reports.
 Alice also has a higher Impact (15.83 > 9.50) and therefore, a higher chance of submitting an important report.

 This is valuable information for both of them.
-Alice will see that she is doing quite well with her current trajectory, while Bob will see that others are more accurate about their reports, and can adjust his reporting processes accordingly.
+Alice will see that she is doing quite well with her current trajectory, while Bob will see that others are more accurate about their reports and can adjust his reporting processes accordingly.

-For a response team, Signal provides a means of identifying researchers who have had consistently valid reports while Impact highlights those with the greatest severity.
-For researchers, we hope both Signal and Impact will help you benefit through an improved understanding of your performance relative to your peers.
-In the coming months, we'll be incorporating Signal and Impact into other visible areas of HackerOne, such as the invitation system.
-We hope you'll find them useful and as always, we'd love to hear your thoughts.